-You know charitable giving is good for the community, and for the various individuals being helped by non-profit organizations providing shelters, food banks, job training, after school programs, and many other vital services to vulnerable populations.
+You know charitable giving is good for the community and for the various individuals being helped by non-profit organizations that provide shelters, food banks, job training, after-school programs, and many other vital services to vulnerable populations.

 But can it also help the people who donate and volunteer?
 As in, you and your employees?